phuketareasinvestmentproperty

 Why it’s popular: Strong developer pipeline, proximity to Bang Tao amenities, and lower prices than Laguna.

-Risk to watch: Oversupply risk if too many projects complete simultaneously (2026–2027 wave).
+Risk to watch: Oversupply risk if too many projects complete simultaneously (2026-2027 wave).
+Read payment staging in the off-plan property guide before committing.

 → Full Cherng Talay guide

-Kamala — Quiet, Good Value, Underappreciated
+Kamala: Quiet, Good Value, Underappreciated

-Kamala sits between Surin and Patong — close to nightlife but far enough to feel peaceful.
+Kamala sits between Surin and Patong, close to nightlife but far enough to feel peaceful.
 It’s popular with families and buyers who want quiet evenings but beach access.

 Best for: Lifestyle buyers who want calm but don’t want to be isolated in the south.